TobiasVanDyk/STM32F103-Midi-USB-Interface/Readme.md

 <img src="images/picC.jpg" height="160" />
 </p>

 The 3D case files are in the STL folder.
-It is based on this [**PCB-holder SCAD model**](https://www.thingiverse.com/thing:4061855).
+The two Pico and BluePill MCU holders are based on this [**PCB-holder SCAD model**](https://www.thingiverse.com/thing:4061855).
 Various length and width parameters for other MCU-boards (namely an RP2040 Pico, STM32F103 Blue Pill, STM32F411 Black Pill, and a Teensy 4.1) are in the file pcbholder-params.txt, also in the STL folder.

 <p align="left">
 <img src="images/3x3a.png" height="200" />